Awards Previous Winners

 2018 - Rahul Saini, Zyvex Labs

-2015 - Ray Baughman, The University of Texas at Dallas - NanoTech Institute
+2015 - Ray Baughman, UT Dallas, NanoTech Institute

 2013 - Larry Hornbeck, Texas Instruments

-2010 - Yves Chabal, Professor, UT Dallas, Erik Jonsson School of Engineering and Computer Science
+2010 - Yves Chabal, UT Dallas, Erik Jonsson School of Engineering & Computer Science

 2008 - Dr. Bill Krenik, Jeff Bellay and the LoCosto Development Team, Texas Instruments